Best Software

 Trade-offs

-Agiloft is the most configurable CLM on this list.
-If your team has unique processes no off-the-shelf tool can handle -- unusual approvals, industry-specific compliance, or multi-entity structures -- Agiloft lets you build exactly what you need.
+Agiloft is among the most configurable CLMs on this list, and a Leader in the 2025 Gartner Magic Quadrant for CLM.
+If your team has unique processes no off-the-shelf tool can handle - unusual approvals, industry-specific compliance, or multi-entity structures - Agiloft lets you build exactly what you need.

 Key Features for In-House Teams